alsen-ca/yuno-faqman/README.md

 It simply takes and forwards whatever commands are written on the Terminal.

 The content are send via an api call to the Go "backend".
-This will simply write the data to the MongoDB, as well as create the db schemas.
+This will simply write the data to the MongoDB.
+It also is responsible for creating the db schema.

 The database will be MongoDB (8.2.2).

 ## Quick Start
+If you installed the binary from the release, you can simply:

+    chmod +x yuno-faqman
+    ./yuno-faqman

+Cloning:

 1. Clone this repo
-2. rustc main.rs
+2. cargo build
+3. cargo run

+Optionally, build the binary

+1. cargo build --release
+2. chmod +x yuno-faqman
-3. ./main
+3. ./yuno-faqman

 ## DB Schema